Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Unfortunately, none of the V7 variants (at least from what I’ve seen) come with a soft roller and standard nozzles.

-So you’ll need to check if your home needs these tools and select the right sub-model accordingly.
+You will need to check whether your home requires these tools and select the appropriate sub-model accordingly.

 Ergonomic Comparison

-One significant advantage of the V7 is its lightweight frame, making it the better ergonomic option.
+One significant advantage of the V7 is its lightweight frame, which improves ergonomics.

-There’s no particular test for this, only looking at the weight.
+There’s no particular test for this; it’s just looking at the weight.

 The Outsize weighs (nearly) two pounds more than the V7 at 7.85 pounds (compared to the V7’s 5.45 pounds).